South African stocks in demand after Zuma quits, rand soars

 “The big news is that Zuma has now resigned and that has created a lot of euphoria ...
 South African incorporated, banks, retailers and the like are all looking sharply better as a result,” said Independent Securities’ trader Ryan Woods.

 South African banks, considered the barometer of both economic and political sentiment, were a feature on the gainers’ list.
-The banking index .JBANK surged 5.8 percent with Nedbank (NEDJ.J) rising 5.37 percent and rival FirstRand (FSRJ.J) up 6.4 percent.
+The banking index surged 5.8 percent with Nedbank rising 5.37 percent and rival FirstRand up 6.4 percent.

 Banks have largely borne the brunt of Zuma’s policy decisions that included the sacking of two respected finance ministers, Nhlanhla Nene and Pravin Gordhan.
 That, along with a weak economy, contributed to sovereign credit ratings downgrades to junk by S&P Global Ratings and Fitch.